 In asymmetric IRB as shown in figure-3, the inter-subnet forwarding between two PEs is done between their associated MAC-VRFs/BTs.
 Therefore, the MPLS or NVO tunnel used for inter-subnet forwarding MUST be of type Ethernet.
-Since at the egress PE only MAC lookup is performed (e.g., no IP lookup), the TS's IP packets need to be encapsulated with the destination TS's MAC address.
-In order for ingress PE to perform such encapsulation, it needs to maintain TS's IP and MAC address association in its ARP table.
-Furthermore, it needs to maintain destination TS's MAC address in the corresponding BT even though it may not have any TS of the corresponding subnet locally attached.
-In other words, each PE participating in asymmetric IRB MUST maintain ARP entries for remote hosts (hosts connected to other PEs) as well as maintaining MAC-VRFs/BTs for subnets that may not be locally present on that PE.
+Since only MAC lookup is performed at the egress PE (e.g., no IP lookup), the TS1's IP packets need to be encapsulated with the destination TS2's MAC address.
+In order for ingress PE to perform such encapsulation, it needs to maintain TS2's IP and MAC address association in its ARP table.
+Furthermore, it needs to maintain destination TS2's MAC address in the corresponding BT even though it may not have any TSes of the corresponding subnet locally attached.
+In other words, each PE participating in asymmetric IRB MUST maintain ARP entries for remote hosts (hosts connected to other PEs) as well as maintain MAC-VRFs/BTs and IRB interfaces for ALL subnets in an IP VRF including subnets that may not be locally attached.

 The following subsection defines the control and data planes procedures for symmetric and asymmetric IRB on ingress and egress PEs.
 The following figure is used in description of these procedures where it shows a single IP-VRF and a number of BTs on each PE for a given tenant.
 The IP-VRF of the tenant (i.e., IP-VRF1) is connected to each BT via its associated IRB interface.
 Each BT on a PE is associated with a unique VLAN (e.g., with a BD) where in turn is associated with a single MAC-VRF in case of VLAN-Based mode or a number of BTs can be associated with a single MAC-VRF in case of VLAN-Aware Bundle mode.
 Whether the service interface on a PE is VLAN-Based or VLAN-Aware Bundle mode does not impact the IRB operation and procedures.
-It only impacts the setting of Ethernet tag field in EVPN BGP routes as described in [RFC7432].
+It mainly impacts the setting of Ethernet tag field in EVPN BGP routes as described in [RFC7432].